jiji-thecat/ts-webpack-rn/README.md

 1. Run `yarn` and install the dependencies.
 2. Run `yarn run serve` to run dev server hosted by webpack.
-3. Run `yarn run deplo` to deploy on your github pages.
+3. Run `yarn run deploy` to deploy on your github pages.

 ## How to Use This App